 Regular goal: I want my customers to pay faster.

-SMART goal: Eliminate mistakes in customer invoicing (specific), the key driver in long payment times (relevant), through new accounting system and clerical training (achievable), to be implemented over a three-month term (time-bound); results to be tracked monthly to stay on track to goal (measurable).
+SMART goal: Eliminate mistakes in creating invoicing (specific to customers), the key driver in long payment times (relevant), through new accounting system and clerical training (achievable), to be implemented over a three-month term (time-bound); results to be tracked monthly to stay on track to goal (measurable).

 Regular goal: I want to reduce my business costs.